 Role of Chief Executive Officer.
 The Chief Executive Officer annually reviews each named executive officer's target compensation (other than his own) and recommends changes to elements of a named executive officer's target total compensation, as necessary, based on the factors identified under "Process for Setting Executive Compensation" above.
-The Chief Executive Officer makes recommendations regarding payouts for annual incentives in accordance with the terms of the awards.
+The Chief Executive Officer makes recommendations for annual regarding payouts incentives accordance with the terms of the awards.
 The Compensation Committee considers the Chief Executive Officer's recommendations in making its own determinations regarding compensation awarded to the named executive officers.